crate/cratedb-guide/docs/ingest/cdc/index.md

 ::::{grid-item-card} StreamSets
 :link: streamsets
 :link-type: ref
-Use the StreamSets Data Collector Engine to ingest and transform data from a variety of sources into CrateDB.
+Use the StreamSets Data Collector Engine to ingest and transform data from many sources into CrateDB.
 It runs on-premises or in any cloud.
 ::::

 :::::